codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 CMD yarn start
 ```

-It is one of the standard for deployment.
+Docker is the most popular application containerization solution available.
+For a full introduction to Docker I'd recommend [Containers with Docker by Andre Torres]({{ site.baseurl }}/2019/04/16/containers-with-docker/).

-It makes it possible to replicate what happens in CI.
+Specifically for CI pipeline configuration Docker makes it easy to replicate on a developer machine what is happening in Jenkins.
+Which is very useful when investigating a failure.

-Works well as a cache.
+With the help of Docker Compose it is also possible to keep the build of an application with external dependencies isolated from any deployment.

-For this build the deployment will be just the publishing of the image to hub.docker.com.
+For the deployment we will be simply publishing the image to hub.docker.com but you will have to replace it with the infrastructure you are using.

-> TODO: finish this section

 ## The Jenkinsfile